afesta12/CityParking/README.md

 The admin dashboard consists of an input field where the admin may enter a date or range of dates (entering the same date twice results in a single date) to display a listing consisting of:

   * Zone and Date
-  * Total number of designated spots
+  * Total number of designated spots remaining
   * The rate
   * Number of reservable spots taken in that zone